Activities from “Veg Patch Parties” to drama, sports sessions, cookery and art will be on offer to children in North Yorkshire this summer.

 The vouchers amount to £75 to cover the length of the summer holiday.

-For ideas to keep children active and creative over the summer holidays, information is available to all families by visiting The North Yorkshire Together website, where there are ideas and video tutorials, as well as details of activities in your area happening across the county.
-Find more information about FEAST.
+For ideas to keep children active and creative over the summer holidays, information is available to all families by visiting The North Yorkshire Together website.